softsideoftech/content/pages/corporate-honeymoon.md

 But we couldn't know.
 We're evolutionarily wired to fall into romantic love.
 Our genetic programming gives us this temporary hallucination for its own ends.

-> _Our imaginitive drive is so powerful, there's little we can do to be fully in touch with our reality._
+> _Our imaginative drive is so powerful, there's little we can do to be fully in touch with our reality._

 It turns out that this is true other types of experiences too.
 I've often talked of a "honeymoon period" when someone first joins a company.
 I've seen it last three to six months for most people.
 And I'm no different.